 Do Alligators Shed Their Skin?

-Do Alligators Shed Their Skin?
-Yes, alligators do shed their skin!
-Similar to other large reptiles, such as snakes, alligators undergo a molting process that allows them to renew their skin.
+Answer to the question Do Alligators Shed Their Skin?
+Yes, alligators do shed their skin.
+Similar to other large reptiles such as snakes, alligators undergo a molting process that allows them to renew their skin.
 Periodic loss of the outer layer is critical for their general growth, health and survival.
-The skin-shedding process is a complex and interesting occurrence that plays an important part in these reptiles’ life cycles.
+The skin shedding process is a complex and interesting occurrence that plays an important part in these reptiles’ life cycles.

 They indeed, lose their skin.
 Their skin becomes worn off and stretched as they develop, demanding regeneration.
 During the shedding process, alligators secrete a special enzyme that helps separate the old skin from the new one forming underneath.
 The old skin gradually peels off, revealing a fresh and healthy layer.
 Younger alligators shed more frequently than older ones, and various factors like temperature and diet can influence the frequency of shedding.